ldpbuaa/ldpbuaa.github.io/_pages/about.md

 **Dongping Liao**, Xitong Gao, Chengzhong Xu

-- We observe an interesting phenomenon when exploring the the problem of *biased adversarial data-free knowledge distillation*, which has a diverse impact on different groups of synthetic data.
+- We observe an interesting phenomenon when exploring the *biased adversarial data-free knowledge distillation* problem, which has a diverse impact on different groups of synthetic data.
 We put forward an adaptive constrained optimization framework to balance the KL divergence of the majority and minority classes.
 </div>
 </div>

 **2023**